decred/dcrdex/tatanka/spec/meshdex.md

     network, so there is still a barrier to such malicious behavior, though this is not as strong a filter as funding validation would provide.
-It's important to remember that the global worst-case scenario for atomic-swap-based exchange is a refund, not lost funds, so a malicious actor's only incentive to spam would be to grief the network.
+It's important to remember that the global worst-case scenario for atomic-swap-based exchange is a refund and fees, not lost funds, so a malicious actor's only incentive to spam would be to grief the network.
 On the other hand, the server could still provide funding validation services without participating in the market.
 Either way, we're going to do away with the necessity of split funding transactions.
 More on this later.

 1) Markets are user-policed.
 Successes and counterparty failures are